dockur/macos/readme.md

     CPU_CORES: "4"
   ```

-  Please note that macOS requires the CPU core count to always be a power of 2.
+  Please be aware that macOS may have issues when the configured CPU core count is not a power of two (2, 4, 8, 16, etc).

 * ### How do I verify if my system supports KVM?